nakais/java_programs/README.md

 # Java Programs
-This repository contains a collection of Java programs.
+This repository contains a collection of Java programs, each solving a different task.

 ## Programs